 You may provide a subaward through any form of legal agreement, including an agreement you consider a contract.
-The substance of your relationship with a third party is more important than the form of the agreement when determining if the third party functions as a subrecipient or contractor.
-See $2 \text{ CFR } \S 200.331(c)$.
+The substance of the relationship between a passthrough entity and a third party is more important than the form of the agreement when determining if the third-party functions as subrecipient or contractor.
+See 2 CFR § 200.331(c).

-NEH may request additional information in order to assess if proposed costs are reasonable and allowable.
+NEH may request additional information to assess if proposed costs are reasonable and allowable.
 See 2 CFR §§ 200.331 and .332.

-If your budget includes subawards, you must submit a separate Research and Related budget and budget justification for each.
-See Attachment 5: Subrecipient Budget(s).
+If your budget includes subawards, you must submit a separate Research and Related budget and budget justification for each subrecipient.
+See Attachment 6: Subrecipient Budget(s).

-If a subrecipient claims indirect costs, include its federally negotiated indirect cost rate agreement in Attachment 6: Federally negotiated indirect cost rate agreement.
+If a subrecipient claims indirect costs, include its federally negotiated indirect cost rate agreement in Attachment 7: Federally negotiated indirect cost rate agreement.
 You do not have to include an agreement for any subrecipient that requests the 10% de minimis rate.

 See F2.
-Administrative and National Policy Requirements for additional information on monitoring subrecipients' performance.
+Administrative and National Policy Requirements and General Guidance for Pass-through Entities on Managing Subawards. for additional information on monitoring subrecipients' performance.